Power BI data connectors – A Complete Guide

 Quickbooks Connector

-For small businesses using Quickbooks Online or Desktop for accounting, financial reporting is simplified with a Quickbooks connector for Power BI.
-Important data sets like invoices, expenses, payroll, inventory and more can be modeled.
+For small businesses using QuickBooks Online or Desktop for accounting, financial reporting is simplified with a QuickBooks connector for Power BI.
+Important data sets like invoices, expenses, payroll, inventory, and more can be modelled.

 ClickUp Connector

-ClickUp is a robust project management platform, and the connector allows aggregating project data across tasks, goals, sprints into Power BI for consolidated reporting.
-Useful for tracking progress during software developments projects leveraging ClickUp.
+ClickUp is a robust project management platform, and the connector allows aggregating project data across tasks, goals, and sprints into Power BI for consolidated reporting.
+Useful for tracking progress during software development projects, leveraging ClickUp.

 Facebook Ads Connector